fnAdil/warehouse/README.md

 Warehouse project is an intermedia level microservices app using Java Spring Boot.

-It consist of theree parts (for now).
+It consists of theree parts (for now).

 1 - Product Service:
   - Captures products in MongoDB